rafaco/UnlimitedMultiBattles/README.md

 # Usage

 1. Download ```UnlimitedMultiBattles.exe``` from our [latest release](https://github.com/rafaco/UnlimitedMultiBattles/releases/latest) or [compile your exe](#compile-your-exe).
-2. Open ```Raid: Shadow Legends``` on your PC, select a stage and prepare your team but don't press "Play" already.
+2. Open ```UnlimitedMultiBattles.exe``` on your PC and configure your multi-battle:
+   1. **Prepare your Team**: Go to the game, select a stage and prepare your team, but don't press 'Play' and come back to our app.
-3. Open ```UnlimitedMultiBattles.exe``` on your PC, select your options and press "Start Multi-Battle".
+   2. **Select number of battles**: Select how many times you want to play the stage.
+In order to avoid wasting your precious energy, you have three available modes:
+     * Manual: Enter any number of battles
+     * Calculated: Use exact number to max out your champions
+     * Infinite: Run forever till you stop us or your energy run out

-**Time between battles**: Enter how many seconds you want us to wait between each replay.
+   5. **Select time between battles**: Enter how many seconds you want us to wait between each replay.
 It depends on your current team speed for the stage you are in.
 Use your longer run time plus a small margin for the loading screens.
 If a battle take longer a replay will be missed and you will waste some time, but the next replay will carry on with the followings ones.

-**Number of battles**: Select how many times you want to play the stage.
-In order to avoid wasting your precious energy, you have three available modes: you can run it INFINITELY, enter a MANUAL number or use our handy CALCULATOR to know how many runs you need to max out your level 1 champions.
+3. Press "Start Multi-Battle" in our application.
+We will start the first battle and replay the followings.

 # Compile your exe